OspreyProject/Osprey/.github/PRIVACY.md

 Local extension data is retained until you uninstall the browser extension or clear it manually via the context menu.
 Any error-case log messages on the proxy server exist only in the VPS's runtime memory via journald and are never written to disk; they are lost when the server restarts and are not retained in any form.
-Aggregate request counts on the proxy server are retained indefinitely but contain no personal data.
+Aggregate request counts on the proxy server are retained indefinitely.
+These counts do not include IP addresses, URLs, or other direct identifiers.

 ## Changes to This Privacy Policy